samuelayo/ASP.NET-PHOTO-FEED/readme.md

-# ASP.NET Real Time photo feed
+# BUILD A PHOTO FEED USING ASP.NET

-Build a Realtime photo feed with .NET and Pusher
+Here, we will learn about building a photo feed using Django.
+This is similar to instagram, but a stripped off version without the comments and like feature.
+The full tutorial can be found here : [https://pusher.com/tutorials/photo-feed-aspnet/ ](https://pusher.com/tutorials/photo-feed-aspnet/)

-### Getting Started
+## Getting Started

 Clone the project repository by running the command below if you use SSH